 A. Yes.
 However, this could affect the employee’s eligibility for UC benefits.

 Q. Must an employee actively seek other work or accept other work while participating in Shared-Work?

-A. No. However, to be eligible for Shared-Work, a participating employee must be available for his or her normal weekly hours of work with the Shared-Work employer.
+A. No. However, to be eligible for Shared-Work benefits, a participating employee must be available for his or her normal weekly hours of work with the Shared-Work employer.

 Q. What happens if an employee receives holiday, sick or vacation pay?

-A. To the extent that holiday, sick, or vacation pay is received for hours the employee would have worked under the Shared-Work plan, that would not affect eligibility for Shared-Work UC benefits.
+A. To the extent that holiday, sick, or vacation pay is received for hours the employee would have worked under the Shared-Work plan, the employee's eligibility for Shared-Work UC benefits would not be affected.
 However, if a participating employee works the number of hours determined under the plan and receives holiday, sick or vacation pay for additional hours, his or her UC eligibility will be determined without regard to the Shared-Work provisions of the UC Law.
 This would occur, for example, if an employee works Monday through Thursday under a plan that calls for a 20 percent reduction in work hours, and gets paid for a Friday holiday.